WillieMaddox/DiscRimNN/README.md

-# DiscRimNN
+# MixSig
-An RNN that can discriminate between two or more noisy signals.
+An RNN that can tell the difference between two or more signals.